Jhay95/ARTO/README.md

     * data/ - Contains database set up file
     * models/ - Contains the 'Writer' and 'Story' models that interacts with the database
     * modules/ - Contains base classes that other class extends from.
 The controllers in controllers/ extends the controller class in this directory, and the models extends the Database class.
+The Core class is instantiated by the index.ph file in the Public directory.
     * views/ - This contains all the html and styles the user will be seeing.
 The view pages receives data from the controllers and displays.
     * test/ - This has the test files for asserting the security and behavior of the application.